FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/README.md

 ### Story #15
-As a user I want to be able to create a post for a conference
+As a user I want to be able to create a post for a talk

 ### User interface mockup
 [a introduzir]